semrush/intergalactic/website/docs/style/variables/variables.md

 @## Main denominator

-**The main denominator of our interface is 4**.
-All margins between the components and widgets shall be a multiple of this denominator.
+**The main denominator in the design system is 4.** All margins between the components and widgets shall be a multiple of this denominator.
 All paddings and margins in the widgets shall also be a multiple of 4.
 These rules help to keep consistency.

 > 💡 Paddings inside some atomic components (icons, labels, etc.) may differ from multiples of 4, as they depend on other variable values.
 >